 - CHF pairs require up to 3 times the margin of EUR pairs.

-- Traders must manage and close positions to avoid 'unauthorized trader' status.
+- Traders must manage and close positions with care to avoid 'unauthorized trader' status.

-- CHF, USD, GBP, EUR, JPY, CAD, AUD, NZD may be traded in any combination as pairs.
-XAUUSD is also available.
+- CHF, USD, GBP, EUR, JPY, CAD, AUD, NZD, XAUUSD may be traded in any combination as pairs.

 - Stop Loss, Take Profit and Limit orders may be used.
 EAs may not be used